We detected a mistake in the table, thank you for your help.

 =) with them isn't a good idea.
 Two timestamps may differ by a single second and the condition on equality will not be satisfied.
 Still, you can use comparisons with

-!= etc. to compare two columns (just as you did) or a column with a constant value.
+!= etc. to compare two columns (just as you did) or a column compared to a constant value.
 Do we have to be very precise when providing the constant value?
 Not really.
 Take a look:

 WHERE launched > '2015-01-01';